murkl/arch-os/docs/DOCS.md

 ## Issues

-If you encounter problems with a server during installation, remove this server from `/etc/pacman.d/mirrorlist` and run Arch OS Installer again.
+If you encounter problems with a server during installation (`error: failed retrieving file`), remove this server from `/etc/pacman.d/mirrorlist` and run Arch OS Installer again.